GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples/toyWorld.md

  * *Rotate map* - should the map be rotated and the avatar remain facing up at all times?
  * *Use 3D* - this is a provisional mode where the scene gets rendered from the avatar's point of view instead.
 Note that this disables the use of field of focus.
  * *Day/Night cycle* - if enabled, the scene will periodically fade into darkness.
  * *Draw lights* - this is a provisional feature.
 If enabled, all characters except avatars will emanate light with attenuation based on their current speed of movement.
-At a later stage, this should be used for ambient purposes (and be completely re-done).
+At a later stage, this should be used for ambient purposes (and be re-done).
  * *Draw noise* - A random gaussian noise will be added to each of the RGB channels.
 The variance of the distribution is influenced by the "Noise intensity" property.
- * *Draw smoke* - The are between impassable objects will be filled by a semi-transparent fog.
+ * *Draw smoke* - The areas between impassable objects will be filled by a semi-transparent fog.
 This is based on the continuous 3D perlin noise.
 You can specify the intensity (fog "thickness"), scale (the steepness of the gradient) and the speed of fog's flow.

 <br />
 #### Render requests